-Ecotourism, green travel, sustainable tourism, call it what you will.
-Whatever its title, reducing the negative impacts of travel is one of the fastest growing parts of the tourism market and one that has the potential to significantly reduce carbon emissions, support low-income communities, and benefit efforts to protect endangered animals.
+Ecotourism, green travel, sustainable tourism – whatever its title, reducing the negative impacts of travel is one of the fastest-growing parts of the tourism market and one that has the potential to significantly reduce carbon emissions, support low-income communities, and benefits efforts to protect endangered animals.

 As you plan your next vacation, here are some things to think about before you decide where to go and what activities to do.

 According to Conservation International, about half of the world’s species live in “biodiversity hotspots” which take up less than 5 per cent of the world’s land.
 If you go to one of these spots, read up on which animals live there and look for opportunities to visit research and conservation programs.
 Some of these programs may offer short-term volunteer programs where you will get an experience that few travelers get to participate with.
 Many of these programs work through tour operators that offer these experiences while taking care of your transport, food, and accommodations.

 If you decide to travel through a tour operator, do your research to make sure they actively support environmental and social projects in the places they go.
 Some operators will offer discounts for travelers who donate to funds that they set up to support these community groups, a great example is the Travelers Conservation Trust, set up by Wildland Adventures.
 Most of the operators who truly support these programs will be transparent about who they donate to.

 If you don’t see that information, make sure you ask the operator what they do to support wildlife conservation.
 After all, if their business is based on travelers going to Africa to see lions or India to see tigers, shouldn’t they want to make sure those animals will always be around?
 If they can’t answer that question, let them know that you’ll be looking elsewhere; there’s no better way to motivate a company to improve its practices.